0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/main-contracts.md

 ## Consensus contracts

 The following contracts manage consensus mechanisms.
-They deal with sequencing and verifying transaction batches across the L1 and L2 realms.
+They deal with sequencing and verifying transaction batches across the L1 and L2 networks.

 ### `PolygonRollupBaseEtrog.sol`